What’s the Point of Consciousness?

 An Unsatisfying Present

-As we pass through life, we are consistently conflicted about the present moment.
-As children, we want the freedom enjoyed by adults, but upon growing up we come to envy the carefree nature of childhood.
-Thinking of generations past, we envision a world unblighted by modern technology and capitalistic greed, yet projecting to the future we see glimmers of our salvation in green technology made by conscionable business.
-Whether romanticizing the past or exalting the future, we often wish to be someplace other than the here and now.
+Throughout life, we are conflicted about the present moment.
+As children, we long for the freedom of adulthood; as adults, we envy the carefree ease of childhood.
+Whether romanticising the past or exalting the future, we often wish to be someplace other than here, now.

 Continue reading “Why Bother Meditating?”